 - 1 tsp vanilla extract

-- 1 cup white whole wheat flour OR cake flour (i used King Arthur)
+- 1/2 cup white whole-wheat flour (i used King Arthur)

 - 1/4 tsp salt

-- coat a 9 inch round or square pan with no-stick cooking spray.
+- preheat oven to 350 degrees F and coat an 8 in square pan with no-stick cooking spray.

-- bake for 30-33 minutes or until an inserted toothpick comes out clean.
+- pour into your pan and let bake for about 25 minutes or until an inserted toothpick comes out clean.

 *remember, there are chocolate chunks in the batter so don’t mistake the melted chocolate on the toothpick for uncooked batter like i did.